isabella232/document-services.en/help/pdfservices/exportpdf.md

 ---
-title: Leveraging PDF Services API to export PDF to Word, PowerPoint, and more
+title: Using PDF Services API to export PDF to Word, PowerPoint, and more
 description: Learn how to run the PDF Services API export operation using sample files for Node.js, Java, and .Net languages
 type: Tutorial
 role: Developer